Above: Members and guests at the November lunch

 About our branch

 Each branch is autonomous, and there is no central governing organisation.
-The annual subscription to the Burgess Hill and District branch is £30, and the monthly lunches cost £16.50.
+The Burgess Hill and District branch was formed nearly 40 years ago (1983) and our annual subscription is £30, and the monthly lunches cost c£20.
 These are held within eight miles of Burgess Hill.
 We restrict the club to 55 members and, on occasion, there may be a waiting list.

-Recently the club has opened membership to retired ladies too and is encouraging more to join.
+The club opened membership to retired ladies in 2019 and is keen to attract more to join.
 Our members can also bring guests and partners.
 In fairness to keen applicants and ensure club continuity, we expect members to attend at least half the year's monthly lunches.

 Trips to local (and less local) places of interest are also a great way to get to know others and have a fun day out.
 These are an optional benefit and there may be an entrance fee you will need to pay.

 We try to make everyone feel very welcome and introduce new members to people they may like to meet.
-We won't ask you for an annual subscription until three months after first attending.
+We won't ask you for an annual subscription until you have attended three lunch meetings.
 Click on this contact link and please do get in touch.